relai/vertx-starters/helloworld/README.md

                   .listen(8080, "localhost");

-The `Handler` class is a functional interface, containing a single handler method.
+The `Handler` class is a functional interface.
 This design choice allows Vert.x to seamlessly interop with functional languages such as Groovy and JavaScript:

         // "Hello World" in Groovy
         vertx.createHttpServer()